 What Makes UOB's Debt Consolidation Plans Stand Out to Borrowers

 UOB's debt consolidation loan is not among options available in Singapore.
 The bank charges higher than average interest rates (EIR: 8.22% - 10.41%), making it a less affordable option.
-Additionally, while the bank does offer a cashback promotion of S$200, this amount is less generous than its competitors and the promotion is limited to the first 300 applicants.
-For these reasons, UOB's debt consolidation plan is best viewed as a backup to other, more affordable loans.
+For this reason, UOB's debt consolidation plan is best viewed as a backup to other, more affordable loans.

 |Tenure||Flat Interest Rate||Effective Interest Rate|

 Singaporeans and permanent residents with incomes of at least S$30,000 and less than S$120,000 are eligible for UOB's debt consolidation plan.
 Applicants must also have balance to income (BTI) ratios of at least 12 times their monthly income.